La Fama (song): Background

 On 2 November 2021, to celebrate the three-year anniversary of the release of her second studio album El Mal Querer (2018), Rosalía revealed that her upcoming third studio album Motomami would be released in 2022.
 Earlier in October, during a meet and greet in Mexico, Rosalía revealed that the lead single from Motomami would be released in November.
 Later in the month, she posted a snippet of a then-unreleased song on her TikTok account.

 On 8 November 2021, multiple advertisements were spotted in Buenos Aires that revealed the name of the single was "La Fama".
 It was also announced that the song would feature the Weeknd and that it was set to be released on 11 November.
 Later in the day, Rosalía unveiled the trailer for the song's music video.
 This marked the second collaboration between Rosalía and the Weeknd, following the remix of the Weeknd's 2019 single "Blinding Lights".

-Composition
+Composition and reception

 "La Fama" is a mid-tempo bachata track with electropop influences.
 In a statement for Rolling Stone, Rosalía noted that she "wanted to write, in my own way, a bachata with a little story around ambition.
 The challenge was also to compose a bachata song without using a guitar, which was able by chopping my voice.
 Taking as a reference the lyrics of Rubén Blades or Patti Smith and the songs of Aventura, I ended up writing a story of romance with fame."
 She also stated for Zane Lowe on Apple Music 1 that, after expressing her aim to write a bachata track, Romeo Santos reached out to the singer and sent her an extense playlist.
 The composition of "La Fama" began in 2018 and was intended to be solo.
 However, the Weeknd hopped on the song in early 2020, before the recording of the "Blinding Lights" remix.

+Although generally well received by music journalists and fans, "La Fama" attracted criticism from several audiences who accused Rosalía of cultural appropriation for adopting bachata, a genre originated in the Dominican Republic.
+They also took issue with the Weeknd's feature, citing his Canadian origin and opining that a Spanish-speaking feature would have fitted better.